 This course will enable students to gain knowledge and skills about healthful living topics.
-The class is offered once per semester and students may earn one credit towards the Health and Physical Education credit needed to meet the state of North Carolina graduation requirements.
+The class is offered once per semester and students may earn one-half (.5) credit towards the Health and Physical Education credit needed to meet the state of North Carolina graduation requirements.
 The parents of students taking this course will need to sign a Parental Permission Form granting parental permission for their son and/or daughter to take this course.
+Students are required to take the Physical Education portion of the course at their home school in the 9th grade year.